topasmc/topas-docs/parameters/geometry/specialized.rst

 Range Modulator Wheel
 ~~~~~~~~~~~~~~~~~~~~~

 TOPAS Range modulator is designed to accommodate various specifications from a vendor.
-We suggest to create or model your Range Modulator Wheel (RMW) by following procedure:
+We suggest modeling your Range Modulator Wheel (RMW) by the following procedure:

 * Define the dimension of RMW drum, such as thickness and material of shell and hub (see figure below).
 Tracks will be placed in between the hub and the shell.
 * This space (in between hub and shell) is vertically divided into three sections named, "Upper", "Middle", and "Bottom" so that each section can have its own tracks.
 You can adjust heights of these sections.
 The sum of these heights is the total height of your RMW.
-* In order to reserve spaces for tracks, divide radially each section into as many as tracks you want by using the parameter, "RadialDivision."
+* In order to reserve spaces for tracks, divide radially each section into as many as tracks you want by using the parameter, ``RadialDivision``
 * Using vector parameters, configure the tracks individually such as each block’s height, span angle, and material.
-Then assign vector parameter to the parameter, called "Pattern."
+Then assign vector parameter to the parameter, called ``Pattern``

 .. image:: RMW_1.png

-Illustration for TOPAS RM dimensions.
+Illustration for TOPAS RMW dimensions.
 Tracks are placed in between Rout of Hub and Rin of Shell and this area is to be radially divided in case of placing multiple tracks.
 There are three vertical rooms, so it is possible to make double sided RMWs with an interface disk.

 .. image:: RMW_2.png